m-aitken/tic_tac_toe/README.md

 ## Game Logic

 ## Future Improvements

 * Simplify win condition code
-* Implement images for player markers, e.g. missiles, asteroids.
 * Implement image display for game end/player win condition (prompt to start new game) cover most of board.

 ## Known Issues

 * Once a player has 'won' the game and the winner is displayed, users can continue to click empty grids and fill the board.
 The existing 'full board / tied game' prompt will then be displayed.
-* Multiple player clicks in a box will cause the current player to switch.
+* Continued player clicks in a box will cause the current player to switch.
+* Continued player clicks in a box will insert additional images.